benlaken/semantic-pixel-encoding/README.md

 # semantic-pixel-encoding
 A novel architecture for encoding semantic data in AI-generated images, decoded in real-time via WebGL fragment shader for touch interaction.
 Prior art disclosure

-— Dr. Benjamin A. Laken, 4th May 2026.

 ---
 ## Prior Art Statement

-This document constitutes a public disclosure of the semantic pixel encoding architecture described below, establishing priority of invention by Ben Laken on May 4th, 2026.
+This document constitutes a public disclosure of the semantic pixel encoding architecture described below, establishing priority of invention by Dr. Benjamin A. Laken on May 4th, 2026.

 ---
 ## The Core Idea